Skip to content

 Have you contemplated how social media helps to comprehend human psychology in a hassle-free manner?
 In this write-up, we look at how social media helps in achieving this endeavor.

-Social media activities are directed to encourage the audience to pull strings that would satisfy the content’s author.
-If the users do not accept the message and take the opposite side, we lose control.
+Social media activities are designed to encourage the audience to pull strings to satisfy the content’s author.
+If users do not accept the message and adopt the opposing position, we lose control.
 Merely providing information is no longer enough.
 Convincing the audience is essential.
 The golden rule is, “Wherever there is persuasion, there is rhetoric" (cited by Byman, 2015).

 Rhetoric is the art of using language to convince and influence people.
 In social media, it is often overlooked.
-Unlike in real life, when it comes to rhetoric in social media, a person should create brief, to-the-point, and engaging statuses instead of long Facebook posts that try to cover everything at once.
+Unlike in real life, in social media rhetoric, a person should create brief, to-the-point, and engaging statuses rather than long Facebook posts that attempt to cover everything at once.

-In a movie by David Fincher, “The Social Network,” we can see the power of persuasion in social media marketing.
-The plot is focused on the most popular social network by today, Facebook, and the smart strategies used by its founder Mark Zuckerberg.
-After analyzing the film and a range of related articles like this one, we came up with the list of most effective approaches to persuading people through digital analysis and rhetoric.
+In David Fincher's film “The Social Network,” we observe the power of persuasion in social media marketing.
+The plot focuses on the most popular social network today, Facebook, and the strategic approaches used by its founder, Mark Zuckerberg.
+After analyzing the film and a range of related articles, this one through digital analysis and rhetoric.
 If you have ever written a rhetorical analysis, you should recognize its essential elements discussed below:

 • Ethos